 The following charts present the percentages of combinations of IAV-S HA and NA by region based on ARS-NADC phylogenetic analyses.
-The results are reported from October 2023 through September 2024 for regions 1 through 4 and October 2023 through May 2024 for region 5.
+The results are reported from January 2024 through December 2024 for regions 1, 2, and 4; January 2024 through October 2024 for region 3; and February 2024 to May 2024.
 These "heat maps" represent the percentage of combinations by using a color gradient where a deeper gradient color represents a greater percentage occurrence for a particular HA-NA combination.
 HA clusters are listed on the left vertical axis of the chart and NA clusters are listed on the bottom horizontal axis.
 Line up the HA cluster with the corresponding NA cluster to determine the occurrence of that particular combination.